Blue Care Network of Michigan has the best health insurance in Michigan. The cheapest plan costs $398 per month before discounts.

 Show All Rows

 Ambetter from Meridian has the cheapest health insurance quotes for most people in Michigan residents, including those living in Detroit.
 However, where you live in Michigan will change the cheapest plan option for you.
-Molina has the most affordable health insurance in Ann Arbor and Grand Rapids.
-Priority Health has the most affordable health insurance for about 10% of people in Michigan.
+Molina has the most affordable health insurance in Ann Arbor, and UnitedHealthcare has the cheapest rates in Grand Rapids.
+University of Michigan Health Plan has the most affordable health insurance in 10% of Michigan counties, mostly in the Eastern and Central parts of the state.

 Best health insurance companies in Michigan

-However, Priority Health doesn't have the cheapest health insurance in Michigan.
-If you prioritize the freedom to choose your own doctor over getting the most affordable rate, consider Blue Cross Blue Shield of Michigan.
+However, Blue Care Network of Michigan only sells HMO plans, which restrict you to a network of doctors unless you need emergency medical care.
+If you want the freedom to choose your own doctor over getting the most affordable rate, consider Blue Cross Blue Shield of Michigan.
 It's the only company in Michigan to offer more flexible PPO (preferred provider organization) plans on the state health exchange.

 Best-rated health insurance companies in Michigan